Off-the-Charts Evil:

 It is almost worse for me that I have uncovered the truth.

-Because now I have to do it with the visual and tactile memory of having even executed your final instruction to literally grab him by his little blue coat and haul him aggressively down on his stomach - as he was screaming and bucking like a little bronco.
+Because now I have to do it with the visual and tactile memory of having even executed your final instruction to literally grab my precious Harry by his little blue coat and haul him down on his stomach - as he was screaming and bucking like a little bronco.

 I have to (try to) live with all of that.
-That scene and those that led up to it, would be one of the most traumatic things that could ever happen to a devoted and loving pet owner with a bond like I had with Harry, even just in its own right.
+That scene and those that led up to it, would be one of the most traumatic things that could ever happen to a devoted and loving pet owner with a bond like I had with Harry.

-But I am now having to live with it at a whole different level of emotional and yes, even, profoundly physical impact, following the discoveries you never thought I'd make, and the realisation that you did your evil utmost to ensure I never came to.
+But I am now having to live with it at a whole different level of emotional and yes, even, profoundly physical impact, following the discoveries you never thought I'd make, and the realisation that you did your evil utmost to ensure I never did make.

 Well, I did.
 And this is my Victim Impact Statement.
 Which will slide off your back as easily as your complete absence of conscience let you - without prick of guilt - preside over a scenario in which you saw to it that my little boy, quite unnecessarily was made to die in unthinkable and prolonged physical, mental and emotional agony . . . while "safely" (for you, but certainly not for him) separated from his one anchor and source of love and safety: his loving mamma.

-So the real victim is, of course, Harry.
-But in so unnecessarily bringing about the end of Harry's life - and in the horrific and unthinkable circumstances in which you did and the prolonged, multiple inflictions upon this "teaching aid" (as I believe you and your colleagues used him), and, worse still, in making me an active participant in his execution - you have robbed me of all emotional peace for the rest of my life.
+The real victim is, of course, Harry.
+But in so unnecessarily bringing about the end of Harry's life - and in the horrific and unthinkable circumstances in which you did and the prolonged, multiple inflictions upon this "teaching aid" aka lab rat (as you and your colleagues used him) - you have robbed me of all emotional peace for the rest of my life.

 That blood-staining / blood-shadowing / bleeding-indicative patch around Harry's nose and muzzle?
 Look at it carefully.